ipdk-io/stratum-deps/docs/change_history.md

 ### Package selection

+- Google bundles a number of third-party packages with gRPC and Protobuf.
-- Implement OVERRIDE_PKGS option to control whether we build our own versions of third-party packages bundled with gRPC and Protobuf.
+  Implement an OVERRIDE_PKGS option (default: ON) to specify whether we replace several of these packages with our own versions.
-  (Default: ON)

 ### Patch stage

-- Implement PATCH option to allow the patch step to be disabled.
+- Implement PATCH option (default: ON) to allow the patch step to be disabled.
-  (Default: OFF)

 - Deprecate the FORCE_PATCH option.